-Medicine steadfastly misdirects the conversation about patient safety in ways that protect its own interests and its image of itself by referring to problems harming patients with words that limit the parameters of what it is discussed.
+Medicine steadfastly misdirects the conversation about patient safety in ways that protect its own interests and its image of itself by referring to the problems harming patients with words that limit the parameters of what it is discussed.

 The words "error" and "mistake" are not catchall words that describe all of the problems harming patients.
 They are misdirections that paint a picture of innocent, well-meaning people once in a while having things happen on their watches that are no one's fault.